By allowing ads to appear on this site, you support the local businesses who, in turn, support great journalism.

 KINGMAN — Defending 2A state basketball champion Sterling played with the poise of a champion as the Black Bears downed Great Bend 74-62 to capture Saturday's Kingman Basketball Classic title.

 Sterling's all-tournament Boston Ekart outperformed Great Bend's all-tournament Ian Premer with a 25-point night.
+Ekart's best move was jumping over defending Cooper Ohnmacht.
 Premer worked hard for a 17-point night with 5 of 15 shooting against multiple Sterling defenders.
-Premer missed his first five field goals.

 The Black Bears beat the Panthers off the dribble consistently and converted 26 of 39 free throws by attacking in the paint.
 Most hard drives to the basket were awarded with free throws.

 Panther Jacob Hall kept the Panthers within striking range with a solid 19-point night off 9 of 14 shooting.
-Point guard Daxton Minton scored six points, but was off balance all night after drawing two fouls in the first two minutes.
+Point guard Daxton Minton scored six points, but was off balance after drawing two early fouls.
 Minton achieved the rare feat of six assessed fouls by drawing a technical foul after departing with his fifth foul.

 Sterling's 7-turnover night kept Great Bend's dangerous transition game under wraps.
 The Panthers gave away 15 possessions with turnovers.